ComedicChimera/chai-lang.dev/content/_index.md

 Whirlwind programs are executed in Strands *insert link* which are like light-weight threads that entirely managed by the Whirlwind runtime as opposed to by the operating system.
-They are designed to act cooperatively: preferring to voluntarily exchange data and yield execution as opposed to be interrupted.
+They are designed to act cooperatively: preferring to voluntarily exchange data and yield execution as opposed to be interrupted while still running in parallel.

 *insert some concurrent sample code*